tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/intro_ghactions.md

 ---

-# GitHub Actions: a level up in terms of reproducibility and automation
+# GitHub Actions: a level up in terms of reproducibility and automation for your data science project

 When it comes to enhancing your data science project's automation and reproducibility, GitHub Actions is a tool that you should definitely consider.
 This building block will introduce the basic concepts to understand how GitHub Actions works and why it is a great option for your project, as well as two implementation proposals and how to adapt your project structure to incorporate these.
 This building block is meant to complement that other on [data management and directory structure](https://tilburgsciencehub.com/tutorials/reproducible-research-and-automation/principles-of-project-setup-and-workflow-management/directories/) presented within as part of our tutorial on [principles of project setup and workflow management](https://tilburgsciencehub.com/tutorials/reproducible-research-and-automation/principles-of-project-setup-and-workflow-management/project-setup-overview/) which we strongly recommend you to check out if you haven't already!